DeeJay Dallas: Freshman

-Sophomore season
+Sophomore

 During the offseason, Dallas' goal was to bulk up to adequate weight for a running back.
 He was listed at 200 lbs at the start of his freshman season.
 Head coach Mark Richt said in an interview in the middle of the previous season: "If he was going to be a running back, he probably would have been 10 pounds heavier.", although complimenting how well he took on the challenge.
 Dallas ended up succeeding, as he was listed at 220 lbs by the beginning of his second year.
 At the beginning of his sophomore campaign, Dallas was the second-string running back on the depth chart, behind standout Travis Homer.
-In the season opener vs 25-ranked LSU, Dallas rushed for a team-high 38 rushing yards on 8 carries (4.8 YPC) in a 33–17 loss.
-He had his first 100-yard collegiate game in Week 3 vs. Toledo, where he gained 110 rushing yards on 17 carries (6.5 YPC) and 1 touchdown.
+In the season opener vs 25-ranked LSU, Dallas rushed for a team-high 38 rushing yards on 8 carries (4.8 yards-per-carry) in a 33–17 loss.
+He had his first 100-yard collegiate game in Week 3 vs. Toledo, where he gained 110 rushing yards on 17 carries (6.5 yards-per-carry) and 1 touchdown.
 Dallas went on to have two more 100-yard games in Week 5 vs. North Carolina and Week 9 vs. Duke.
 He also became a reliable special teams returner about halfway through the season, returning it 25 times after Week 5.
 He even recorded a punt-return touchdown in a Week 12 win over Pittsburgh.
 While the Hurricanes finished a disappointing 7–6 season, Dallas had a solid season as a second-string running back.
-On the season, he tallied 617 rushing yards on 109 carries (5.7 YPC) and 6 touchdowns, as well as 558 return yards and 1 touchdown.
+On the season, he tallied 617 rushing yards on 109 carries (5.7 yards-per-carry) and 6 touchdowns, as well as 558 return yards and 1 touchdown.
 Dallas finished with a team-leading 1260 all-purpose yards.
 He earned 2 team awards in 2018: the Christopher Plumer Memorial Award (Leadership, Motivation, Spirit) and Special Teams MVP.